DavidBPerez/NoCap-Project/README.md

   - Due to domain restrications Google (firebase) sign-in may not work due to domain restrictions.
 To circumvent, do either of the following:
     *  Use the normal sign-up or sign-in instead.
     *  Sign into a Replit account and try again (access may be granted from a NoCap member if it proves to be necessary).
+  - Default sign-in (not google) also has a recent unknown issue where the sign-in button produces not results, if this occurs just use the Google sign-in or sign-up.
   - As a firebase security feature, if signing up passwords may need to meet minimum complexity or length requirement.
 This may be the issue if your sign-up button does nothing.

 ## Project folder Structure
 - `client/`: React application code.
-  * `dist/`: Static react files.
+  - `dist/`: Static react files.
-  * `public/`: Files/images cached by user and site.
+  - `public/`: Files/images cached by user and site.
-  * `src/`: Root for source code and React main.
+  - `src/`: Root for source code and React main.
     * `atoms/`: Source code managing page/data states.
     * `cache_data/`: Potential location for local DB game saves.
     * `components/`: Source code for webpage logic and components.
+      * `adventures/`: Source code for handling adventure scenes.
     * `controllers/`: Source code handling logic external from the application.
     * `views/`: Source code for webpage loading and logic.
 - `server/`: Depreciated node server code (Unnecessary with replit hosting).
 - `clientDocs/`: Code worklogs.

 ## Client Setup (Optionally Provided)
-To build and run the React client:
+To build and run the React client (if on local machine):

 1. Navigate to the `cd client` directory.
 2. Install client dependencies using `npm install`.